jquery/learn.jquery.com/content/using-jquery-core/jquery-object.md

 This code functions identically to the example above, but it is a little more clear to read.

+However you choose to organize your code, it is very important to make the distinction between jQuery object and native DOM elements!
+You cannot access native DOM methods and properties directly from a jQuery object, and vice versa.
+**If you see error messages like, "event.target.closest is not a function"' or "TypeError: Object [object Object] has no method 'setAttribute'" you are likely making this common mistake and now have the knowledge to remedy it.**

 ### jQuery objects are not "live"

 Given a jQuery object with all the paragraph elements on the page: